(We may earn a commission via affiliate links in this post. Read our full disclosure policy.)

 - Eggs Benedict Flight: One of each: Traditional, Lobster & Spicy Chorizo Benedict served with tomato salad.

-The Grand Floridian Cafe menu at breakfast even has Mickey Waffles.
+The Grand Floridian Cafe menu even has Mickey Waffles.

-And if you want a little special beverage for your breakfast at Grand Floridian Cafe, you can enjoy a Bloody Mary or Mimosa.
+And if you want a little special beverage for your breakfast, you can enjoy a Bloody Mary or Mimosa.

 The Grand Floridian Cafe prices for breakfast are not unreasonable for a table service restaurant in a deluxe resort.